xavidop/alexa-nodejs-lambda-helloworld/docs/VUITESTS.md

 ## Pipeline Jobs

-It is ready to run and test our VUI, let's add it to our pipeline!
+Everything is ready to run and test our VUI, let's add it to our pipeline!

 These 3 tests described above are defined in three different jobs that will run in parallel: